 And here’s Ben R. Harney’s You’ve Been a Good Old Wagon (1895)…

-By 1899, rags—music with a ragged tempo—grew in popularity and peaked with Scott Joplin’s Maple Leaf Rag.
-Thought the famed rag was published in 1899, Joplin wouldn’t record it until 1916…
+By 1899, ragtime—music with a ragged tempo—grew in popularity and peaked with Scott Joplin’s Maple Leaf Rag.
+Though the famed rag was published in 1899, Joplin wouldn’t record it until 1916…

 With the onset of ragtime’s popularity in the late 1890s and the early 1900s, cornetist Buddy Bolden took the ragged syncopation and mixed in the blues and New Orleans parade music, giving each instrument in his ensemble a chance to chime in and harmonize.
 Here’s Wynton Marsalis explaining Bolden’s invention…